Back to Authority and Revolt

 • one can remain Catholic without visible triumph

-This is one reason the saints should appear throughout the site and not only in a separate devotional corner.
-They are not ornaments to doctrine.
+This is one reason the saints should appear throughout Catholic instruction and not only in a separate devotional corner.
+They are not decorative additions to doctrine.
 They are doctrine lived under trial.

 Saintly witness in times of trial is one of God's greatest mercies to the .
 The saints embody the principles that -and-revolt discussions can otherwise leave abstract.
 They show that fidelity is possible, that holy still exists even when wounded, and that suffering borne in truth is more fruitful than peace bought by compromise.